raebaroy/Trivan/README.md

 Little bit about yourself
 end of story

-added 2 more lines
-Final Change in this Branch.
-Last Line
+Deleted few lines and added this line.